In this article you will learn …

-Several choices will confront you while deciding on a choice of flooring.
-If you choose insulated flooring in order to create an four season sunroom, you’re opting for a difficult, tedious job.
+You’ll have several choices when deciding on flooring.
+If you choose insulated flooring for a four season room, you’re opting for a difficult, tedious job.
 On the other hand, choosing a simple concrete pour could be one of the easiest tasks involved.
 And then there’s everything in between.
 See Patio Enclosures’ detailed page on flooring for a great list of options.

-Windows are the stars of the show in any sunroom.
-Today’s window treatments can enhance a room more than perhaps any other element.
-Here, too, you’ll be faced with lots of options.
+Windows are the star of the show in any sunroom.
+Today’s window treatments can enhance a room more than any other element.
+Again, you’ll be faced with lots of options.
 See a handy, brief outline of them on Patio Enclosures’ sunroom window treatments webpage.

 Everything that determines the final cost of your beautiful new sunroom enclosure depends on just one thing: You.
-What do you have to have, what do you dream of having, and what kind of funds do you have to work with?
+What do you need to have, what do you dream of having, and what kind of funds are you working with?
 These questions are all completely personal.
 You can find estimates online, but they differ wildly, due to the cornucopia of options available today.
 See Patio Enclosure’s summary on the cost of a sunroom addition.